hci-a-if-its-2019/assignment-3-adisazhar123/README.md

 ---

 ## Part A: Usability Evaluation
-> In this part, you should prepare your high-fidelity interactive-prototype from the assignment 2.
-> Invite the participant from your previous CI to test the prototype.
-> You also need to invite one more novice participant.
-> As with the CI, you might need to videotape your sessions.
-> You can benefit from the videotape while writing your `Recording Transcript` later.

 ### 1. Brief Description of Participants
-> Describe your participants in bullets or sentences.
-> The description should contain their demographic (age, gender, occupation),
-> their skill level in using the system, and your reasons choosing them.
-> The description should NOT contain any personally identifiable information.

 #### a.
 Description of Participant 1
 I chose this participant because he comes from a non-tech social background, and I would like his perspective about the redefined Craiglist UI in his own terms.
 Tech updated people tend to know basic conventions of operations, while non-tech don't.
 So I think it would be interesting to do so.